 “You can use frozen semen, but the ‘take’ percentage will be significantly lower than with fresh semen,” she says.

 Semen is collected from the farm’s own stud rams or a ram brought in for this purpose and used for insemination on the same day.

 Thirdly, the procedure should be as stress-free as possible.

 “To reduce stress, we stop giving vaccinations and mineral and vitamin supplements about a month before the ewes are inseminated.
 You don’t want to meddle too much with the ewes during that month,” she says.

 The fourth and most important factor, according to Elnora, is that ewes need to be in good body condition, but not overweight, when the laparoscopy is performed.
 Ewes undergoing a laparoscopic procedure should have a body condition of 3,5 to four (on a scale of one to five).

 Flushing or supplementing ewes just prior to, and during the breeding season, can improve their ovulation rate, and Elnora flushes the ewes with lupins (300g/ ewe/ day) about four weeks before and two to three weeks after the laparoscopy.

-Grazing is augmented with an energy feed, such as maize, only if veld conditions are poor (see box on the next page).
+Grazing is augmented with an energy feed, such as maize, only if veld conditions are poor.

 Ewes receive a commercial bypass protein from three weeks before lambing until lambs are weaned.
 This ensures that ewes produce enough milk for their lambs and assists them to recover their body condition quicker after lambing.